Prathviharan/Profile-Management-System/README.md

     1.Please follow the read me first in dynamic page folder

-    2.If you like to improve then create a pull request would be appreciated !!!
+    2.If you like to improve then creating a pull request would be appreciated !!!

     3.Then Have fun :)